mite-standard/mite_data/README.md

 ### Updating and CI/CD

-*Nota bene:* All described procedures require `pre-commit` to be installed and initiated .
+*Nota bene:* All described procedures require `pre-commit` to be installed and initiated.

 CI/CD via GitHub Actions runs on every PR and push to the `main` branch.